visheshkl/fin-analysis/README.md

 Banks:
-Bank of America
+Bank of America,
-CitiGroup
+CitiGroup,
-Goldman Sachs
+Goldman Sachs,
-JPMorgan Chase
+JPMorgan Chase,
-Morgan Stanley
+Morgan Stanley,
 Wells Fargo

 How to use?